rkillickdev/tedd-space-wellbeing-garden/README.md

 <br>

 1. When interacting with the image slideshow, clicking on any of the slider-nav anchor tags will display a new image but this also jumps the slideshow to the top of the page.
 This is not too problematic as it brings the slideshow into focus, but this may be something to fix in future development.
 From investigation on [Stack Overflow](https://stackoverflow.com/questions/28377760/when-the-image-of-my-slideshow-changes-the-browser-jumps-to-the-top-of-the-page), it seems that using the # in the anchor tag will always bring the user to the top of the page.
-On further research, it seems that this issue would be fixable using some java script which is not within the scope of this project, but could be a future implementation.
+On further research, it seems that this issue would be fixable using some JavaScript which is not within the scope of this project, but could be a future implementation.

 2. When the timetable link is clicked on iPad or iPhone, it remains underlined.
 This does not happen in Google dev tools when I imitate the same screen sizes so seems to be related to how the device is reading this.